pravinchandankhede/pravinchandankhede.github.io/_posts/2023-11-06-AngularModules.md

 ng serve -o
 ```

 This will open a new tab in browser and you can navigate between different modules.
 If you notice from network tab, you would observe that only the needed modules are loaded.
 This results in faster loading of application and avoid unnecessary downloads to user machine.
+This lazy loading helps in making the application perform well.

 ## Source Code